JakubPonulak/SuspensionSim/README.md

 - $T$ = Bump duration

 ## Viewing the Simulation
 Currently, the only way to use the simulation application is to download it and run it in the latest version of MATLAB.
+However, to view the code, simply head over to [suspension_sim_exported.m](https://github.com/JakubPonulak/SuspensionSim/blob/main/suspension_sim_exported.m)